 Both Emily and Mark are shining examples of the profound impact that mindfulness practices can have on the mental and physical health of cancer patients.
 Their stories highlight an important message: amidst the fear and uncertainty of cancer, Mindfulness-Based Stress Reduction (MBSR) can offer a path to resilience, peace, and a sense of control.

 Embracing mindfulness doesn't require drastic changes; even simple practices like mindful eating can make a difference.
-For instance, choosing to focus on the flavors and textures of a plant-based meal, like a hearty vegetarian chili, can be an exercise in mindfulness that nurtures both body and soul.
+For instance, choosing to focus on the flavours and textures of a plant-based meal, like a hearty vegetarian chilli, can be an exercise in mindfulness that nurtures both body and soul.

 If you or someone you know is navigating the challenges of cancer, exploring the principles of MBSR may open the door to a more peaceful and manageable journey.
 Remember, every step taken towards mindfulness is a step towards a healthier and more resilient you.